 Support Your Dog’s Hips

-The combination of compression, lift, and support providing by a hip brace can help relieve canine hip pain.
+The benefits of a dog hip brace are plentiful for dogs with bad hips. combination of compression, lift, and support providing by a hip brace can help relieve canine hip pain.
 The Walkin’ Hip-EEZ is the first hip support system to have four different attachments to customize the brace to suit your dog’s treatment plan.
 Ideal for hip subluxations, hind leg crossing, decubitus ulcer treatment and even support for pets with a rear amputation.
 This unique, interchangeable system keeps your pet comfortable and mobile while allowing them to enjoy their normal daily activities.

 If regular exercise tires your dog or the struggle to bear weight on their legs due to hip pain, a dog wheelchair can provide the support they need to run and play.